Las Iguanas: History

 The first Las Iguanas opened on St Nicholas Street, Bristol, in April 1991, offering a Latin American-themed menu.
 A further 53 restaurants have opened in the UK including Bath, Birmingham, Manchester, London and Edinburgh.

 In 2003, the group acquired its own Cachaça sugar cane field and distillery on the Fazenda do Anil estate, outside Rio de Janeiro, Brazil.

-One of the co-founders, Ajith Jaya-Wickrema, left Las Iguanas in August 2009 to start a Caribbean-themed restaurant chain, Turtle Bay.
+One of the co-founders, Ajith Jaya-Wickrema, left Las Iguanas in August 2009 to co-start a Caribbean-themed restaurant chain, Turtle Bay.
 The first overseas branch of Las Iguanas was opened under franchise in Gibraltar in July 2018.

 Las Iguanas was bought by Casual Dining Group in June 2015.
-In 2016 the first Las Iguanas Restaurant at Center parcs, opening at their Longleat resort.
-This has Since Expanded to Other Center Parcs sites.
-In light of the impact of the COVID-19 pandemic, in May 2020 Casual Dining Group announced that it was working with advisors on next steps for the overall business as a prudent measure to protect the company whilst planning for the future.
+In 2016, the first Las Iguanas Restaurant at Center parcs, opening at their Longleat resort.
+This has since expanded to other Center Parcs sites.
+In light of the impact of the COVID-19 pandemic, in May 2020, Casual Dining Group announced that it was working with advisors on next steps for the overall business as a prudent measure to protect the company whilst planning for the future.
 On 2 July 2020, the company entered administration, with 11 branches of Las Iguanas set to close.
-In August 2020 Casual Dining Group was acquired by the British private-equity firm Epiris and relaunched as The Big Table.
+In August 2020, Casual Dining Group was acquired by the British private-equity firm Epiris and relaunched as The Big Table.